Document Type : Research Paper

 Practical Implications

-For Managers: Develop financial analysis and emotion management training programs; create organizational culture based on long-term goal setting; implement balanced reward systems avoiding short-term decision encouragement; utilize group consultation to reduce individual biases.
+For Managers: Develop financial analysis and emotion management training programs; create an organizational culture based on long-term goal setting; implement balanced reward systems that avoid short-term decision encouragement; utilize group consultation to reduce individual biases.

-For Investors: Increase financial literacy through specialized training; use data-based analytical tools; strengthen emotional intelligence for controlling emotional reactions to market fluctuations; set specific investment goals with clear time horizons.
+For Investors: Increase financial literacy through specialized training; use data-based analytical tools; strengthen emotional intelligence to control emotional reactions to market fluctuations; set specific investment goals with clear time horizons.

 For Regulatory Bodies: Design public education programs in behavioral finance; create warning tools for identifying herding behaviors; strengthen market information transparency; develop AI-based decision support systems.

-Creating organizational culture based on long-term goal setting, decision transparency, and reliance on data-driven analyses are key steps in reducing behavioral biases and increasing capital market efficiency.
+Creating an organizational culture based on long-term goal setting, decision transparency, and reliance on data-driven analyses is a key step in reducing behavioral biases and increasing capital market efficiency.

 Limitations and Future Research

-This research included 15 experts, sufficient for theoretical saturation but requiring caution in generalizing results.
-The qualitative approach facilitates deeper phenomenon understanding but does not allow quantitative relationship testing.
+This research included 15 experts, which was sufficient for theoretical saturation but requires caution in generalizing the results.
+The qualitative approach facilitates a deeper understanding of the phenomenon but does not allow quantitative testing of relationships.
 Future research could employ quantitative approaches to test the presented conceptual model and measure each identified factor’s impact on reducing behavioral biases.
-Examining variables such as organizational culture, financial experience, and learning orientation on managerial biases could provide new research avenues.
+Examining variables such as organizational culture, financial experience, and learning orientation in relation to managerial biases could provide new research avenues.

 Keywords